YansenMa/blog.io/_posts/2024-05-13-aws-cloud-arch-associate.md

 * AWS PrivateLink [here](#network-privacy-with-aws-privatelink)
 * AWS Transit GW - if you see a question about simplifying network topology, or they're talking about IP multicasting, think of Transit GW
 * AWS Wavelength - if you see a scenario question about 5G, increasing application speed at edge using mobile networks, think AWS Wavelength

+* relation between subnet, route table and ACLs
+    * Route Table:
+        1. Each subnet can be associated with only one route table at a time.
+        2. However, one route table can be associated with multiple subnets.

+    * Network ACL (NACL):
+        1. Each subnet can be associated with only one NACL at a time.
+        2. However, one NACL can be associated with multiple subnets.

 * How to setup your VPC?
   1. create VPC
       1. Go to VPC service in the AWS console, your VPC, create VPC